GhaniHaider/PostGenerator/README.md

 🏥 Features of Social Media Post Generator:
 Uses Gemini API key.
 Creates post for social media (LinkedIn or Twitter/X).
 Input a prompt and the app will generate text for a social media post.
-Can optionally attach an image file.
-[Working on using text to image generation] User can either copy it and use it or ask the app to improve it so that it will modify the content and come up with a better post.
+Can optionally attach an image file or provide prompt to generate an image using AI (pollinations.ai) or can select 'no image'
+User can either copy it and use it or ask the app to improve it so that it will modify the content and come up with a better post.
 Guardrails: Moderates content and filters inappropriate content using a predefined list of words.
 [workinig on calling function to post directly on selected social meadia platform]